zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/gettingstarted.md

 [![Creating a Visual Builder Cloud Service Instance](./media/playback_creating_instance.png)](https://otube.oracle.com/media/Oracle+Sales+and+Partner+Academy+-+AppDev+Virtual+Workshop/1_xryvhe4k)

 *Note: By clicking the video, this will redirects you to OTube.
-Remember to go back to this page to continue with the Lab*
+Remember to get back to this page to continue with the Lab*

 ## Guide